wp-plugins/sell-photo/readme.txt

 == Description ==

-This plugin allows you to create a Buy button for each image of your WordPress photo gallery.
+Sell Photo plugin allows you to create a Buy button for each image of your WordPress photo gallery.
+When a user clicks on the Buy Now button, they will be taken to the payment page where they can pay instantly using a credit card or their PayPal account.

 https://www.youtube.com/watch?v=dOA58JET_xs&rel=0

+= Features =

+* Sell your photos or images via PayPal
+* Compatible with the latest version of WordPress
+* Turn your WordPress photo gallery into a photo store
+* Upload photos or images in bulk using the media library
+* No need to create any product since each uploaded image acts like a product
+* No additional setup required (simply enter your PayPal Email in the settings and you are good to go)
+* Easiest and quickest way to sell your photos online
+* Choose which photo galleries will have the e-commerce functionality
+* Sell digital photos or photo prints

 When you insert a photo gallery the shortcode will look like the following: